AstraZeneca Supplier Page

 Welcome to the AstraZeneca Supplier Page

-The information contained within this site is intended for use by AstraZeneca’s trade suppliers.
+The information on this page is intended for use by AstraZeneca’s trade suppliers.

-Health Care Professionals, Health Care Organisations, External Experts, Key Opinion Leaders, and individuals reclaiming expenses from AZ (e.g. interviewees) should reach out to their local AstraZeneca or MedImmune contact for support.
+Health Care Professionals, Health Care Organisations, External Experts, Key Opinion Leaders and individuals reclaiming expenses from AstraZeneca (e.g. interviewees) should reach out to their local AstraZeneca contact for support.

-You can find more information about AstraZeneca and MedImmune via the below links.
+You can find more information about AstraZeneca via the below links.

-Please note that AstraZeneca and MedImmune do not have a central point of entry for enquiries how to do business with our company.
-Please visit the websites of our countries for general contact information.
+AstraZeneca does not have a central point of entry for enquiries on how to do business with our company.
+Please visit the relevant country website for general contact information.

 Please find information for AstraZeneca’s trade suppliers below.